AdobeDocs/workfront.en/help/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-android.md

 ![](assets/mobile-requests-adobe-344x611.png)

-## Timesheets {#timesheets}
+## Timesheets

 The timesheets area allows you to view details about your timesheets.
 In the Timesheets area of the app, you can:

 * Post in the Updates area
 * Adjust hour types